EYE TRAUMA 2026: ASOT ANNUAL MEETING & SKILLS TRANSFER LAB

 1) Members: Click Here (Login required)

-2) Non-Members: Click Here to make an account to register or Become a member.
+2) Non-Members: Click Here to make an account to register or Click here to become a ASOT member for conference discounts!

 4) Finish registration with payment or register another attendee.
 (Additional attendees will need to have a member profile in the system)